Australian Registered Medical Device

 How It Works

-In high frequencies (50-120 Hz), the currents stimulate the sensory nerves to block pain signals.
+In high frequencies (50-120 Hz), the currents stimulate the nerves to block pain signals.
 This mechanism is known as pain gating, where certain nerve fibres close the pathways of pain signals to the brain.
 Consequently, it lessens pain levels.
 The settings of the device are adjustable to suit individual comfort levels.

 Safety Guidelines for Vagus Nerve Stimulation